Solved! What Does Poison Ivy Look Like?

 Q: I’m not sure if the plants growing in my yard are poison ivy or something else.
 What does poison ivy look like, and how can I safely identify it?

-A: Even a simple brush with poison ivy can cause an itchy rash that blisters over time and scratching will only worsen symptoms.
+A: Even a brief brush with poison ivy can cause an itchy rash that blisters over time and scratching will only worsen symptoms.
 Unfortunately, avoiding poison ivy completely is difficult; it grows in various places across North America, including forests, near bodies of water, parks, and in residential yards.

 A pro can take care of it for you.
 Get free, no-commitment estimates from experts near you.